CERC Team - Affiliates & Advisors

 Healthcare Consultant

 Dr. David S. P. Hopkins serves as Healthcare Consultant to CERC.
 He previously spent 20+ years working with a coalition of large employers at the Pacific Business Group on Health on performance measurement and improvement in the health care industry.
-He has served on many More national panels, including as a charter member of the Consensus Advisory Standards Committee at the National Quality Forum.
+He has served More on many national panels, including as a charter member of the Consensus Advisory Standards Committee at the National Quality Forum.

 Earlier in his career, David was a member of the senior administration team at Stanford University Hospital.
 He received his A.B. in biology from Harvard and his Ph.D. in operations research from Stanford.
 In 1981, he was awarded the Frederick W. Lanchester Prize for best publication of the year by the Operations Research Society of America.